applxcake/tones-apk/README.md

 ## License

-This is a modified version of Metrolist.
+This is a modified version of [Metrolist](https://github.com/mostafaalagamy/Metrolist), originally created by **Mostafa Alagamy**.
 Please refer to the original project for licensing information.